redhat-openstack/website/source/uncategorized/lbaas.html.md

     | rdo-key | 35:4a:79:73:94:74:d1:5b:bc:10:6a:01:01:69:a7:51 |
     +---------+-------------------------------------------------+

-Create some virtual machines by booting the custom image.
+Create the virtual machines by booting the custom image.
 Each of the resulting instances will be running the httpd service, which we can then load balance.
 This example will use three httpd servers.

     # nova boot --flavor 2 --image rhel-http --key-name rdo_key rhel-01
     # nova boot --flavor 2 --image rhel-http --key-name rdo_key rhel-02